marcelengelmann/SodaDungeon2Tool/README.md

 * Changed some displayed text, due to possible confusion
 ### 0.0.1
 Initial release
-## Purpose
-SodaDungeon2Tool, is a Windows-Application for Soda Dungeon 2.
-It will check if you current dungeon run has finished and will perform a task that has been selected in the settings.

 ## Used Code Snippets And Libraries
 [Screen Capture](https://ourcodeworld.com/articles/read/195/capturing-screenshots-of-different-ways-with-c-and-winforms) By [Carlos Delgado](https://ourcodeworld.com/authors/sdkcarlos)
 <br>